 Panelists: Tom Defay, Senior Director, R&D Strategy and Alliances, SPMD, Strategy, Program Management and Data Sciences, Alexion

-Harsha K. Rajasimha, MS, PhD, Founder, Jeeva Informatics Solutions, Inc.; Founder, Organization for Rare Diseases India–USA (ORDIUSA); Co-Director, Rare Diseases Systems Biology Initiative, George Mason University
+Harsha Rajasimha, MS, PhD, Founder, Jeeva Informatics Solutions, Inc.; Founder and Chairman, IndoUSrare; Co-Director, Rare Diseases Systems Biology Initiative, George Mason University

 9:40 Refreshment Break in the Exhibit Hall with Poster Viewing, Speed Networking, Book Signing, and Meetup Group